JeffMayTA/TaDashboard/README.md

 ## Deployment

-This project is currently hosted on PythonAnywhere.
+This project is currently deployed to Google App Engine

-There is not an automated action to deploy.

-Once code is merged to master, run a Git Pull from master in a pythonanywhere bash terminal
+more instructions to come - merging to master will not currently deplopy to app engine. deployment happens locally via gcloud app deploy once the SDK in installed locally and properly setup